Big tech lifts equities as Biden rebuilding plan in focus

 Some global banks face billions of dollars in losses after U.S. hedge fund Archegos Capital Management defaulted on margin calls, putting investors on edge about who else, especially banks, might be exposed.

-But focus for much of the quarter has been on the surge in bond yields, making equity valuations look lofty, particularly for the major tech companies that have borne the brunt of the recent sell-off.
+But focus for much of the quarter has been on the surge in bond yields, making equity valuations look lofty, particularly for the major tech companies that bore the brunt of the recent sell-off.

 Euro zone bonds calmed, but Germany’s 10-year yield was set for its biggest quarterly jump since the fourth quarter of 2019.